|

 How are fibre optic installations maintained and tested?

 Annual visual inspections and attenuation measurements with OTDR instruments document system condition.
-The new TRBS 1115 mandates digital maintenance logs.
+Maintenance intervals and logs should follow the operator’s explosion protection document.
 With an average failure rate below 0.1% per year, fibre optic networks require minimal maintenance.

 Implementation of fibre optic chemistry, explosion protection networks, and ATEX fibre optic solutions transforms safe data transmission in the chemical industry.
 With the right combination of robust components, professional installation, and regular maintenance, future-proof networks are created that meet Industry 4.0 requirements and the strictest safety regulations.
-The 5 years’ warranty on modular systems made in Europe provides maximum investment protection for critical infrastructure.
+Modular systems made in Europe provide maximum investment protection for critical infrastructure.

 Request a Quote